 Avoid signing up for too many accounts for various services, this also includes email accounts: just use 1-2 primary email accounts if possible to help streamline the amount of stuff you’re dealing with.

-Organize Email Inbox
+7. Organize your Email Inbox

 The fewer unnecessary emails you receive, the better, so try to avoid subscribing to unnecessary mailings lists and unsubscribe from current ones you don’t read.
 You can also create folders within your inbox to save important emails, and don’t forget to carry out the dreaded task of deleting emails you don’t need to tidy things up.